Skip to Content

 Do you ever feel that you're "not quite here"...? that there's a "bit of a hole" somewhere...? or an empty space that never gets filled...?
 We are beings of consciousness and feeling – consciousness that moves and flows, feelings that move our states of being from deep within.
 A violent shock can literally make us jump out of our skins.
 A traumatic experience can cause us to dissociate or separate part of ourselves from what is happening..."it was like watching it happening from a distance".
 A loved one who leaves us can take our heart with them if we "give our heart away".
 Even leaving a place that we love can "tear us in two" and can result in our leaving part of ourselves, part of our consciousness, behind in that place.

 The process of re~integration is empowering and emotionally uplifting; it leaves us feeling stronger, more whole and more wholesome.
-This is the most ancient 'psychotherapy' and, in my experience, amongst the most direct, most effective and most efficient (usually requiring only one session of three hours) ways of 'bringing ourselves back home'.
+This is the most ancient 'psychotherapy' and, in my experience, amongst the most direct, most effective and most efficient ways of 'bringing ourselves back home'.